menezmethod/ref_pg/README.md

 ## Authentication Flow

-The URL shortener supports a simple authentication flow designed for easy integration with external applications:
+The URL shortener uses a simple API key authentication system.
+Here's how it works:

-### 1. Master Password → API Key Flow
+### The Correct Authentication Flow

-The main authentication flow is:

-1. **Set master password** in environment variables (done once during setup)
+1. **Set a master password** as an environment variable (done once during setup)
-2. **Get API key** using the master password
+2. **Get the API key** using this master password (done once at application startup)
-3. **Use the API key** in your applications to create short links
+3. **Use only the API key** for all operations (creating short links, etc.)

-This approach allows you to:
-- Have a single master password that's easy to remember
-- Generate an API key that applications can use
-- Revoke/change API keys without changing your master password
+> ⚠️ **Important**: The master password should ONLY be used to get the API key.
+> All actual operations should be performed using the API key, not the password directly.

-### 2. Getting an API Key
+### Getting the API Key

+Call this endpoint once to get your API key:

 ```bash
 # Get API key using master password